MARK GOSLING - SPARK ARENA

 Sally-Anne started her career as Press Officer at The Hexagon Theatre in the UK and has worked in a variety of roles in venues of all shapes and sizes including Wembley Stadium.
 Switching to the commercial sector, she worked in marketing and retail for household names including Royal Doulton and T-Mobile before moving to New Zealand in 2003.

 Most recently, Sally-Anne was Business Development Officer at New Plymouth EventVenues with responsibility for securing and promoting events at the TSB Showplace, TSB Stadium, Yarrow Stadium and the TSB Bowl of Brooklands.
-She is also the Manager of New Zealand Chamber Soloists, a piano trio who perform nationally and internationally.
+She also managed New Zealand Chamber Soloists, a piano trio who perform nationally and internationally.

 She looks forward to growing EVANZ and to continually improving the networking and professional development opportunities on offer to members and associate members.